octue/es-flow/docs/source/examples.rst

 Fitting a velocity profile
 ==========================

-Imagine we have a vertical profile of velocity ``, determined by an instrument such as a vertical LiDAR in VAD mode.
+Imagine we have a vertical profile of velocity ``u(z)``, determined by an instrument such as a vertical LiDAR in VAD mode.

 Say there are 30 data points, spaced 10m apart vertically.
 In reality, each data point is an ensemble of many thousands of doppler velocity readings, from a region of vertical space above and below the ``z`` coordinate, known as 'bins'.